GoogleCloudPlatform/community/using-ha-vpn-with-fortigate/index.md

 ## Introduction

-This guide walks you through the process of configuring route based VPN tunnel between Fortigate and the [HA VPN service](https://cloud.google.com/vpn/docs) on GCP.
+This guide walks you through the process of configuring a route-based VPN tunnel between Fortigate and the [HA VPN service](https://cloud.google.com/vpn/docs) on GCP.

 For more information about HA or Classic VPN, see the [Cloud VPN overview](https://cloud.google.com/compute/docs/vpn/overview).